godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-beta-1.md

 UIDs in particular are a pretty massive shake-up to existing project structures, and have understandably been among the more contentious changes of the 4.4 development cycle.
 We have a blogpost in the works to better explain the rationale behind that change, and the benefits such a system brings to the table, so please stay tuned for more info!

 ### Animation
 One of our newest additions to the animator's toolkit is markers ([GH-91765](https://github.com/godotengine/godot/pull/91765)) by ChocolaMint.
 Markers allow you to create sub regions of an animation that can be jumped to, or looped without playing the entire animation.
-This functionality is even supported inside AnimationTree, where you can easily select animation markers for looping or to begin playback.
+This functionality is even supported inside AnimationTree, where you can easily create an AnimationNode's custom timeline based on the markers.

 We've also added `LookAtModifier3D` ([GH-98446](https://github.com/godotengine/godot/pull/98446)) to handle 3D model procedural animation, partially replacing the deprecated `SkeletonIK3D`.
 Thanks to the efforts of animation expert Silc Renew (Tokage), users no longer need to rely on specific bone structures and arbitrary layouts; this new tool allows for angle limitations, forward axis settings, etc., and is specialized for making a 3D character model look in the target direction.

 Sneaking in right before the feature freeze, the Animation team added `SpringBoneSimulator3D`([GH-101409](https://github.com/godotengine/godot/pull/101409)) as well.
-The spring bone is an open source multi-platform module that is distributed by the [VRM consortium](https://vrm-consortium.org/en/) under the MIT license.
+The spring bone is an open source cross-platform module that is distributed by the [VRM consortium](https://vrm-consortium.org/en/) under the MIT license.
 It has been available in Godot as an [add-on](https://godotengine.org/asset-library/asset/2031) for a while now, but there were some difficulties in stability and complex setup due to the complicated data structure.
 Tokage refined it based on `SkeletonModifier3D` with some improvements by leaning on existing core functionality, so it is now much improved and easier to use!

 <video autoplay loop muted playsinline>
   <source src="/storage/blog/godot-4-4-beta-1/springbone.webm?1" type="video/webm">